hermangroup/docs/introduction/how-to-buy.rst

   https://poloniex.com

-  Poloniex is a US-based pure-crypto exchange offering high volume DASH pairs for BTC, XMR and USDT.
-Leveraged margin trading and lending is also available for DASH.
+  Poloniex is a US-based pure-crypto exchange offering high volume HISTORIA pairs for BTC, XMR and USDT.
+Leveraged margin trading and lending is also available for HISTORIA.

 Bittrex
   .. image:: exchanges/bittrex.png